 These organisations are initiated and operated by local Aboriginal and Torres Strait Islander community members to provide comprehensive and culturally appropriate healthcare.
-Oxfam Australia has partnered up with these organisations to provide behind-the-scenes support — strengthening governance, improving management systems and developing policy work — so they can reach more people in need.
+That’s why Oxfam continues to advocate for greater investment in the Aboriginal and Torres Strait Islander community controlled health sector.

 Closing the Gap

 We’ve played a lead role in transforming the Close the Gap campaign for Indigenous Health Equality from a popular campaign to a force that is shaping government policy by working with Aboriginal and Torres Strait Islander organisations to hold our government to account.

 National Aboriginal Community Control Health Organisation (NACCHO) Ochre Day